The County may lay off employees because of lack of work, lack of funds, reorganization, or otherwise when in the best interests of the County.

-The department head will give at least thirty (30) days advance written notice to workers to be laid off except in an emergency situation in which case the Human Resources Director may authorize a shorter period of time.
+The department head will give at least thirty (30) days advance written notice to the employees to be laid off except in an emergency situation in which case the Human Resources Director may authorize a shorter period of time.
 The County recognizes the impact of layoffs and will strive to give the impacted employees as much notice as possible.

-No permanent worker shall be laid off while workers working in extra-help, temporary, provisional, or probationary status are retained in the same classification unless that worker has been offered the extra-help, temporary, or provisional appointment.
-The order of layoff among workers not having permanent status shall be according to the following categories:
+No permanent employee shall be laid off while employees working in extra-help, temporary, provisional, or probationary status are retained in the same classification unless that employee has been offered the extra-help, temporary, or provisional appointment.
+The order of layoff among employees not having permanent status shall be according to the following categories:

 - Extra-Help or Seasonal

-- Probationary – among probationary workers in a classification, order of layoff shall be by reverse order of seniority as determined by total continuous County civil service, not continuous time in that probationary period.
-Workers in flexibly-staffed positions serving a second probationary period (at a higher level classification in the series) shall not be considered probationary for layoff purposes.
+- Probationary – among probationary employees in a classification, order of layoff shall be by reverse order of seniority as determined by total continuous County civil service, not continuous time in that probationary period.
+Employees in flexibly-staffed positions serving a second probationary period (at a higher level classification in the series) shall not be considered probationary for layoff purposes.

 Layoffs shall be by job class, by department according to reverse order of seniority as determined by total continuous County civil service, except as specified above.